For more information contact

 - GPA: Undergraduate GPA calculated on 4.0 scale required

 Department-Specific Application Requirements (submitted through online application)

-In addition to Graduate School requirements, the Department of Economics REQUIRES that a supplemental questionnaire be completed.
+In addition to Graduate School requirements, the Department of Economics REQUIRES that Master's applicants complete a supplemental questionnaire.
 The questionnaire is located in the Departmental Requirements section of the application.
 You can download a preview of this questionnaire from the Economics Department's website.

 Writing sample recommended (not required) for Ph.D. and M.A. applicants.

 We strongly encourage you to review additional department-specific application guidance from the program to which you are applying: